cityofcapetown/airflow_docker_datapipelines/k8s/README.md

 * You're using a NFS storage client with `StorageClassName='nfs-client'`
 * You're using traefik as your frontend service reverse proxy

+## Automagic setup
+[This script](./deploy-airflow.sh) executes steps 1-4 without intervention, but **cave emptor** - it assumes everything above.
+It is almost certainly a better idea to manually work through the instructions below.

 ## 1. Namespace and Role
 First up, we need to handle the permissions end of things.